2008 Bukit Antarabangsa landslide: Rescue efforts

 The landslide began on 3.50 a.m. local time, at a hillside encompassing two communities, Taman Bukit Mewah and Taman Bukit Utama, on Bukit Antarabangsa.
 Electricity was cut off at several townships nearby.
 Roads leading to residential properties at the two hills were destroyed, trapping hundreds of people.
 Soon after, search and rescue teams from several government agencies were launched to locate trapped victims on site.

 Accompanied by then Malaysian Prime Minister Abdullah Badawi and Deputy Prime Minister Najib Razak, Sharafuddin, the Sultan of Selangor inspected the disaster site.
 The prime minister instructed the temporary halting of all construction projects surrounding Bukit Antarabangsa, until the land was declared safe by the Malaysian Institute of Public Works (IKRAM).
 Among the survivors, 93 people escaped unscathed, while 15 were sent to nearby hospitals for immediate medical aid.
 Over 3 to 5-thousand inhabitants were forced to evacuate for fear of further landslides.
 They were housed in temporary shelters set up at nearby schools.
 However, Musa Hassan, the Inspected-General of Police, remarked that many residents were reluctant with the temporary eviction.
 Four bodies were retrieved during the rescue operation.

 The subsequent day, members of the Malaysian Armed Forces (MAF or ATM) constructed temporary bridges across the affected areas to reconnect the local roads.
 On 8 December 2008, all rescue efforts were formally called off.
 Electricity was restored to 1,500 households.
 Several politicians visited the site and urged for a revision in hillside developments, while the police notified all residents of Bukit Antarabangsa to lodge police reports in case of thefts or illegal break-ins.

 Investigation

-On 25 November 2009, the Ampang Jaya Municipal Council (MBAJ) drafted a letter requesting information of the landslide to not be classified under the Official Secrets Act 1972.
-The application was made after the Malaysian Public Works Department (JKM) handed over a technical report pertaining to the landslide to the MBAJ, which led to the public announcement of the report's outcome.
+On 25 November 2009, the Ampang Jaya Municipal Council (MPAJ) drafted a letter requesting information of the landslide to not be classified under the Official Secrets Act 1972.
+The application was made after the Malaysian Public Works Department (JKM) handed over a technical report pertaining to the landslide to the MPAJ, which led to the public announcement of the report's outcome.
 The Bukit Antarabangsa Landslide Investigation Report was officially released publicly on 5 December 2009, after Shaziman Abu Mansor, Minister of Works granted permission to declassify the findings.
 The government refuted accusations of the classification over reasons around Internet circulation, citing that the classification was "to follow standard protocols".